PratapOP/Black-Jack-Project/README.md

-# Black-Jack-Project
+# Blackjack Game

-A Python-based implementation of the classic Blackjack card game, featuring a player vs. dealer gameplay, adherence to standard rules, and a console-based interface.
-Designed to demonstrate Object-Oriented Programming concepts and provide a fun, interactive experience.
+A Python-based implementation of the classic Blackjack card game.
+This project allows you to play against a dealer in a console-based environment while adhering to standard Blackjack rules.

+---

+## Features
+- Player vs. Dealer gameplay.
+- Standard rules (hit, stand, bust, and scoring).
+- Console-based user interface.
+- Object-Oriented Programming (OOP) design principles.

+---

+## Getting Started

+### Prerequisites
+- Python 3.x installed on your system.